infertux/chef-bitcoin/README.md

 Configures repository from http://www.ringingliberty.com/bitcoin/ and installs pre-packaged binary with `bitcoin` systemd service.

-Pros:

-  - proper packaging
-  - SELinux support
-  - other forks/variants than Bitcoin Core available

-Cons:

-  - supports only RHEL, CentOS and Fedora for now
-  - supports only x86_64 architecture

 You can run a Bitcoin fork/variant like this:

 ```